CCHS will implant a microchip (identification chip) in your dog or cat for a fee of $20.00. An appointment is required. Call 217-344-7297.

 Cats - CCHS provides low-cost feline spay/neuter surgeries for qualified low-income cat owners.
 The cost is $40.00 per female, $30.00 per male, and includes sterilization, vaccinations (including rabies), and flea treatment.
-A microchip can be implanted for an additional $10 fee.
-Surgeries will be scheduled for either a Tuesday or a Sunday.
+A microchip can be implanted for an additional $15 fee.

 To make an appointment, call the shelter at 217-344-7297 during regular business hours.
 You will be transferred to extension #11 to leave a message, and a member of our Medical staff will call you back to make the arrangements.